Name: Brittani McFadden

 Camera: Nikon d750

-3 sentence bio about you/your business: We are a Philadelphia photography company and specialize in weddings and engagements!
-We focus on capturing light, timeless and prismatic images that reveal the true emotion of a wedding day!
+3 sentence bio about you/your business: We are a Philadelphia photography company and specialize in weddings and engagements.
+We focus on capturing light, timeless and prismatic images that reveal the true emotion and beauty of a wedding day!
 We currently shoot a majority of our weddings in Pennsylvania with most being in the Philadelphia suburbs.

 Are you at the beginning of your photo journey?
 Want to start your own photography business?
 Grab my FREE e-book that includes info on getting started!